goshiphq/goship-cms/content/blog/what-is-ltl-freight-consolidation-why-should-you-use-it.md

 ---
-keywords: LTL consolidation, LTL freight, LTL freight consolidation
+keywords: "LTL consolidation, LTL freight, LTL freight consolidation, LTL, partial load, low cost shipment "
 author: GoShip Admin
 title: What Is LTL Freight Consolidation & Why Should You Use It?
 intro: >-